 Anne graduated from Beijing International Studies University where she obtained a major in English.

-Prior to joining Due West, she worked at China Construction Eighth Engineering Division.
-Co.
-Ltd. as a Senior Administration.
+Prior to joining Due West, she worked at CDB as a secretary and at an US orthopaedic group as RA specialist.

 The Due West Council